habi/latex/README.md

-latex
+LaTeX
 =====

-Here are some LaTeX-files I've written/copied/hacked together over the years.ls
+Here are some LaTeX-files I've written/copied/hacked together over the years.

   - boxplot.tex: How to draw a box plot with TikZ and pgfPlots
   - circles.tex: How to draw some circles with TikZ